Q1 2017 Newsletter: Own Meritorious Businesses - Not Stock Markets

 The impact of having the largest adult population group borrow the money to buy houses could cause interest rate spreads to improve dramatically for banks and insurance companies.

-Source: Fundstrat / Bloomberg, Data for the time period 1/1/1994-12/31/2016.
+Source: Fundstrat/Bloomberg.
+Data for the time period 1/1/1994-12/31/2016.
 Shaded areas represent historical recession time periods.
-The end of the red arrows mark the start and finish of the recessionary periods.
+The end of the red arrows marks the start and finish of the recessionary periods.

 We've given you quite a bit to think about.
 First, there have been situations like this in U.S. economic history and a similar one was 1966.
 Second, those who rely on the S&P 500 Index for returns which make their financial plans work must set lower assumptions than normal.
 Third, it is an above-average probability that contrarian, value stock picking strategies could have the wind at their back.
 Lastly, economic strength from household formation, child bearing and home buying could create prosperity for stock portfolios concentrated in companies tied to that prosperity.